 “If you are trying to get used to your CPAP therapy and need to make the transition just a little easier and more convenient.
 Purchase a CPAP cleaner today.”

 Even though the throat exercises are not likely to fix obstructive sleep apnea, there is a high chance that they will reduce their severity.

 Whereas CPAP offers single fixed pressure, BiPAP offers split pressures, which in turn provide improved comfort.
 One mode of pressure enhances inhalation, while the second mode includes pressure for exhalation.

 There are three different forms of PAP (Positive Airway Pressure) therapy, and CPAP is only one of them.
 As mentioned above, switching to a different type of PAP therapy might be the solution.
 Other forms of PAP therapy include:

 - APAP – Autotitrating Positive Airway Pressure

 - Sleep Dentistry

 In some patients, the symptoms of obstructive sleep apnea manifest due to their physiology.
 Factors such as sinus passages or a naturally narrow nasal passage might lead to sleep apnea symptoms.
-In other cases, patients with sleep apnea experience trouble breathing due to issues such postnasal drip as well as tissue drainage.
+In other cases, patients with sleep apnea experience trouble breathing due to issues such as postnasal drip as well as tissue drainage.
 Such patients may not do well with pressurized air therapy.

 The best alternatives in such instances are oral devices.
 Some forms of oral appliance therapy include tongue retainers as well as mandibular advancement devices, also shortened as MAD.
 If you suffer from mild obstructive sleep apnea, you might want to consider oral appliance therapy as it has proven effective.
 In fact, it is in the first line of treatment for patients suffering from mild obstructive sleep apnea.